Disposing of E-waste

-Computers have become indispensable -- and were once virtually un-disposable.
+Computers have become indispensable -- and in their early years, were virtually un-disposable.
 Most computers contain rare metals and specialized chemicals that are difficult to recycle.
 Thankfully, a growing number of programs are available for recycling various types of environmentally hazardous electronic waste, and for extending the life of used computer components.

-The US Environmental Protection Agency estimates 1.84m. tons of TVs, computers and cell phones were dumped in 2007, compared to 400,000 tons of recycled electronics.
-Add your computer to the recycled tally.
+The US Environmental Protection Agency estimates 1.84 million tons of TVs, computers and cell phones were trashed in 2007, compared to the 400,000 tons of electronics that were actually recycled.
+Be part of the winning team -- add your computer to the recycled tally.

 New Life for an Old Computer

-No matter which type of computer you buy, consider finding a new home for the computer or its individual parts once you are no longer using it.
-Schools and non-profit groups don't care if the hard drive is slow or the operating system is obsolete.
+Consider finding a new home for the computer or its individual parts once you are no longer using it.
+Schools and non-profit groups may not care if the hard drive is slow or the operating system is obsolete.

 First, whether recycling a computer or donating it for reuse, be sure to erase all personal information and data.
 Several options are available for each operating system.
 Here is a good CNET video that explains the reasons and the process for wiping the hard drive.